Locatalyze

 Retail (Independent)

 Figtree's Westfield proximity creates reliable retail foot traffic for the right concept.
 Thirroul suits artisan and lifestyle retail matching its creative community demographic.
-Fairy Meadow's independent strip supports quality specialty retail that aligns with the residential demographic.
+Fairy Meadow's independent strip supports quality specialty retail.

 ThirroulFigtreeFairy Meadow